emanuelefirmani/get-git-english/docs/obiettivo_4.rst

 as it was photographed at the moment of that commit*\ ".

-If you had the same situation on SVN, you would say that the ``dev`` commit "*contains all changes applied to files, starting from from the immediately preceding commit*\ ".
+If you had the same situation on SVN, you would say that the ``dev`` commit "*contains all changes applied to files, starting from the immediately preceding commit*\ ".

-git computes changes applied to files from one ``commit`` to another without difficulty.
+git computes the changes applied to files from one ``commit`` to another without difficulty.
 For instance, you may get them with

 .. code-block:: bash